lastsky/DDPS-documentation/README.md

 ## Short technology overview

-A DDoS mitigation system based on BGP Flowspec requires that some rules to _enter_ the system, and that other rules are _sent to and enforced by peering partners and upstream providers_.
+A DDoS mitigation system based on BGP Flowspec requires that some rules _enter_ the system, and that other rules are _sent to and enforced by peering partners and upstream providers_.
 The drawing illustrates the different
 components: to the left is a customer site where the detection engine (using